What does my baby look like?

 Tired and emotional?

 Many women find that they get extremely tired during the first three months.
-If this happens to you, remind yourself that your body is working very hard so it's not surprising.
+Your body is working very hard so it's not surprising.

-It can be difficult to cope with, as you probably don't want to share the news of your pregnancy just yet.
+It can be difficult to cope with the tiredness, as you may not want to share the news of your pregnancy yet.

 Are you suffering from anxiety and panic attacks in pregnancy?